-Required Core Duration: 12 months Aims Students in Year 8 study one semester of Geography a nd one semester of History.
+Required Core Duration: 12 months Aims Students in Year 8 study one semester of Ge ography and one e semester of History.
 The Humanities are the study of human behaviour and interaction in social, cultural, environmental, economic and political contexts.
 The Humanities have a historical and contemporary focus, from personal to global contexts, and consider challenges for the future.
 Through studying Humanities, students will develop the ability to question, think critically, solve problems, communicate effectively, make decisions and adapt to change.
 Thinking about and responding to issues requires an understanding of the key historical, geographical, political, economic and societal factors involved, and how these different factors interrelate.
-Content Semester One - History Semester Two Geography Semester One - History The two history units cover important features of the period, c.650 AD (CE) - 1750, as part of an expansive chronology that helps students understand broad patterns of historical change.
-Students will investigate European and non-European cultures and understand key features of the mediaeval world including: feudalism, trade routes, voyages of discovery, contact and conflict during this time.
-They will study how ideas about the world changed through these contacts with others and how cultural expansion occurred throughout this formative period, impacting our lives today.
-Unit 1: Medieval Europe Unit 2: Cultural Expansion - possible focus: Shogunate Japan; Vikings; Khmer Empire; Spanish Conquest Semester Two - Geography Unit 3: Landforms and Landscapes This unit examines the processes that shape individual landforms, the values and meanings placed on landforms and landscapes by diverse cultures, hazards associated with landscapes, and management of landscapes.
-'Landforms and landscapes' develop students' understanding of the concept of environment and enables them to explore the significance of landscapes to people, including Aboriginal and Torres Strait Islander Peoples.
+Content History Medieval Europe Cultural Expansion - possible focus: Shogur - - ' The two history units cover important featu expansive chronology that helps students u - Semester Two Geography Students will investigate European and non mediaeval world including: feudalism, trade time.
+They will study how ideas about the woultural expansion occurred throughout this routes, voyages s of discovery, contact and conflict during this brough these contacts with others and how Cography Civics and Citizenship In this unit students explore how Australians are informed about and take part in their democ learn about political parties, elected representatives, how laws are made, and the different ty in Australia.
+Students also examine national identity and different perspectives within Australi They investigate civic issues using a range of sources, analyse challenges and viewpoints, a ways people can actively participate in civic life.
+Geography Landforms and Landscapes landforms and landscapes by diverse culture landscapes.
+'Landforms and landscapes' develor and enables them to explore the significance Islander Peoples.
+These distinctive aspects of This unit examines the processes that shape individual landforms, the values and meanings placed on landforms and landscapes by diverse cultures, hazards associated with landscapes, and management of landscapes.
+'Landforms and landscapes' develop students' understanding of the concept of environment and enables them to explore the significance of landscapes to people, including Aboriginal and Torres St. Islander Peoples.
 These distinctive aspects of landforms and landscapes are investigated using studies drawn from Australia and throughout the world.
-Unit 4: Changing Nations 'Changing nations' investigates the changing human geography of countries, as revealed by shifts in population distribution.
-The unit explores the process of urbanisation and draws on a study of Australia and the Asian region to show how urbanisation changes the economies and societies of Prerequisites future of Australia's urban areas.
-Assessment Semester One - History Unit 1 - Response to Stimulus Test Unit 2 - Investigation Semester Two - Geography Unit 3 - Geographical Skills Test Special subject requirements Nil Nil Fees (Additional to SRS charges) Excursion: Unit 1: Medieval Europe - Abbey Museum.
-Excursion: Unit 4: Changing Nations - Field trip (Maroochydore CBD, Aura, Caloundra)
+Changing Nations 'Changing nations' investigates the changing human geography of countries, as revealed by shifts in population distribution.
+The unit explores the process of urbanisation and draws on a study of Austral the Asian region to show how urbanisation changes the economies and societies of low and middle-in countries.
+The unit then examines issues related to the management and future of Australia's urban a Business and Economics In this unit students learn how markets influence the way resources are used to produce goods and services.
+They explore how businesses respond to changing environments, the role of taxation, and who budgeting and planning are important.
+Students investigate real-world economic issues, analyse data trends, and evaluate the costs and benefits of different choices using key economic concepts and term Prerequisites Nil crequisites '"

+Assessment History Unit 1 - Response to Stimulus Test Unit 2 - Investigation Civics and Citizenship Unit 3 - Short Response Test Geography Unit 4 - Geographical Skills Test Unit 5 - Multimodal Investigation Business and Economics Unit 6 - Portfolio of Work Special subject requirements Nil